 • Do we want something playful, romantic, editorial, or candid?

-Once you have clarity, you’ll know which photo ideas will actually feel right.
+Once you have clarity, you’ll know which photo shoot ideas will actually feel right.

 1. Golden Hour at the Beach

-Classic, romantic, and full of warm light—sunset beach sessions never go out of style.
+Classic, romantic, and full of warm natural light—sunset beach sessions never go out of style.

 2. In-Home Session